This depends on the complexity of your quote request. The vast majority of our estimates are done within 24 hours.

 Yes, if you order one.
 We can provide you with a soft proof or hard proof for color critical jobs.
 The soft proof will be sent via email.
-For color critical orders, we recommend requesting a hard proof, which is shipped to you via overnight mail.

 Yes, however, in order to reduce wash ups and VOCs, we prefer printing with process inks.

 We need a 1-up, press-ready PDF file with crop marks and bleed.
 Please see the "Preparing PDF Files" section of this web page for information about creating press-ready PDFs.